ergoplatform/oracle-core/docs/Basic-Oracle-Pool-Spec.md

 ## Stage: Epoch Preparation
-This is the alternative stage that the oracle pool box can be in after a previous epoch has finished.
-The pool is awaiting for the next epoch to begin.
+This is the alternative stage that the oracle pool box can be in which occurs after [Collect Datapoints](<#Action-Collect-Datapoints>) has been called during the previous [Live Epoch](<#Stage-Live-Epoch>).
+This stage provides an intermediate period between epochs where many of the "house-keeping" duties of the oracle pool can take place.

-Progression into the proceeding epoch (and thus into the [Live Epoch](<#Stage-Live-Epoch>) stage once again) is possible via the [Start Next Epoch](<#Action-Start-Next-Epoch>) action.
+Progression into the proceeding epoch from this stage (and thus into the [Live Epoch](<#Stage-Live-Epoch>) stage once again) is possible via the [Start Next Epoch](<#Action-Start-Next-Epoch>) action.

-During this epoch preparation period collecting [Pool Deposit](<#Stage-Pool-Deposit>) boxes can be done.
+During this epoch preparation period collecting [Pool Deposit](<#Stage-Pool-Deposit>) boxes can be done in order to replenish the funds available to pay out the oracles.
+However, if the oracle pool has insufficient funds and no [Pool Deposit](<#Stage-Pool-Deposit>) boxes are available to collect, the pool may skip an epoch due to it being underfunded.

-If the oracle pool has insufficient funds and thus skips posting for a given epoch, then a new epoch must be created afterwards via [Create New Epoch](<#Action-Create-New-Epoch>) once the pool box has been funded.
+If an epoch is skipped then a new epoch (following a new posting schedule) must be created via [Create New Epoch](<#Action-Create-New-Epoch>).
+This is only possible once the pool box has had it's funds replenished and it can pay out oracle once more.

+The oracle pool box at this stage must also hold the pool's NFT/singleton token.
+This NFT is required in order to guarantee the identity of the pool thereby differentiating it from another instance of the same contract posted by an unknown bad actor.

 ### Registers
 - R4: The latest finalized datapoint (from the previous epoch)